 How to Play Animal Crossing: New Horizons Co-Op

-Co-op, also called Party Play, is the easiest multiplayer to start in New Horizons, but it is also the most limiting.
+Co-op, also called Party Play, is the easiest multiplayer mode to start in New Horizons, but it is also the most limiting.
 Even though eight people can live on one New Horizons island, only four can play co-op simultaneously on the same system.

 The first Switch account that sets up on an island is the official representative, which is New Horizons' version of a mayor.
-Others who join can leave the island if they want to and don't have the same decision-making powers as the representative.
+Others who join the session can leave the island if they want to and don't have the same decision-making powers as the representative.

 After a second person joins the island, Tom Nook gives you the Call Islander feature for the NookPhone.
 It doesn't matter who gets it first because it automatically gets installed on every islander's NookPhone.

 When you want to play together on your island, fire up the NookPhone, and choose the Call Islander option.
 It sends out a call for other players to join in the fun, but the one who makes the call is the leader for that co-op session.